 Ask yourself these three questions.
 They can be a good way of helping you make safe choices.

-- Do I feel safe?
+- Do you feel safe?
 Is this a safe place, a safe person?
-Is there a chance I could be taken advantage of or could I be hurt?
+Is there any chance you could be taken advantage of or could you be hurt?

-- Is this my decision?
+- Is this your decision?
 Is there peer pressure?
-Is there pressure to be in a relationship, to appear “normal”.
-Is this person pressuring me to do something I don’t want to do.
+Is there pressure to be in a relationship?
+Is this person pressuring you to do something you don’t want to do.

-- Do their actions show that they care about me?
+- Do their actions show that they care about you?
 Does this person make you feel safe and cared for?
-Physically – do you have tingly and excited feelings or sick and yucky feelings?
+Physically, do you have tingly and excited feelings or sick and yucky feelings?
 Emotionally, are you comfortable with your feelings about the person AND the situation?
-Socially are you true to your values and beliefs (personal, family, religious, cultural)?
+Socially, are you being true to your values and beliefs (personal, family, religious, cultural)?
 Does this person treat you with respect?